 How much is too much?

-A weekend spent gaming or a few all-nighters don’t set off my alarm bells.
-In fact, focussing just on time misses the heart of the issue.
-I’m more concerned about how video games impact any of five key dimensions:
+A weekend spent gaming or a few all-nighters don’t set off alarm bells.
+In fact, focusing just on time misses the heart of the issue.
+Video games can have impact on five key dimensions:

 ✔ Physical health: disrupted sleep, significant weight gain/loss